mongodb-partners/AWS_CodeWhisperer/README.md

 @router.get("/tags", response_description="Get the total of posts of each tag") def post_totals_per_tag(request: Request):
     """
-    Get a list of total of posts of each tag using MongoDB facets
+    Get a list of total of posts of each tag using MongoDB
     """
     return list(request.app.db["posts"].aggregate([
         {"$unwind": "$tags"},